 Commercial and industrial real estate markets are changing.
 As e-commerce continues to take up larger slices of consumer spending, the need for spaces like storefronts is declining.
 But this means other types of real estate are booming.
-In a prime example, an increased reliance on e-commerce is leading to rapid growth and demand for logistics space, including warehouses and distribution centers.
+In a prime example, increased reliance on e-commerce is leading to rapid growth and demand for logistics space, including warehouses and distribution centers.

 E-commerce companies currently represent 40 percent of industrial property leases.
 This is only expected to grow as Amazon and its competitors continue to innovate new services and lower the expected amount of time associated with package delivery.
 Faster delivery times require e-commerce companies to grow their real estate footprint, creating a wealth of opportunities for savvy investors.

 Industrial real estate investments are different from residential and commercial investment opportunities.
-Learning how to structure a deal and arrange a lease for a warehouse will provide you with the skills necessary to pursue a valuable investment deal not every investor is thinking about.
+Learning how to structure a deal and arrange a lease for a warehouse will provide you with the skills necessary to pursue a valuable investment deal, not every investor is thinking about.

 Get to know the types of warehouses